 - Locations vary based on the Habitat office requesting a long-term international volunteer.

-- Past locations have included Argentina, Armenia, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Egypt, Ghana, Haiti, Hungary, Ireland, Kenya, Mongolia, Nicaragua, Tanzania and Zambia.
+- Past locations have included Argentina, Armenia, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Egypt, Ghana, Haiti, Hungary, Ireland, Kenya, Nicaragua, Tanzania and Zambia.

 How long are the volunteer assignments?

 - The average term of service is six to 12 months.

 Where can I find short-term international volunteer opportunities?

 - Habitat’s Global Village program provides one- to two-week volunteer trips.

 Who can apply to be a long-term international volunteer?